How To Write A Letter On My Computer

 Proofread Carefully

 Proofreading is a critical step in the letter-writing process.
-Errors in grammar, spelling, and punctuation can detract from your credibility and undermine your message.
+So errors in grammar, spelling, and punctuation can detract from your credibility and undermine your message.
 Use the spell check and grammar check features in your word processing software, but don't rely on them exclusively.
 Read your letter aloud to catch any errors that might be missed by the software.

 Personalize Your Message

 Personalization is especially important in cover letters and thank-you notes.
+Express genuine gratitude for the recipient's time and consideration.
 Highlight your unique qualifications and experiences, and explain why you're a good fit for the job or opportunity.
-Express genuine gratitude for the recipient's time and consideration.
 A personalized letter shows that you care and are invested in the relationship.

 Use a Professional Tone